CAFETIERE / FRENCH PRESS GRIND COFFEE

 What is the difference between filter coffee and cafetiere?

-Filter coffee is classed as perculated brew where water passes over the coffee to extract it and usually filter out using a paper filter.
+Filter coffee is a percolated brew in which water passes over the coffee to extract it, which is usually filtered out using a paper filter.
 This results in a lighter cup of coffee with less oil or residue.
-Cafetiere is an immersion brew, where the coffee is steeped for a period of time to extract, this usually leads to a fuller bodied cup, with a little bit of oil and silt present in the cup.
+Cafetiere is an immersion brew in which the coffee is steeped for a period of time to extract it.
+This usually leads to a fuller-bodied cup with a little bit of oil and silt present in the cup.
 Read our blogs for tips and brew recipes